jj4giya/ity/README.md

 #### 3. Seek revenge.
 - Click on the username to get redirected to their Instagram page to unfollow them.
+- You may also transfer the **ITY.html** file to your mobile phone for ease of access.

 ### Uninstall: